The book is 428 pages and has 176 maps, figures and tables. Availabe at all Amazon sites.

 Hemsila River by Gol Church at the intersection of the Hemsedal and Hallingdal valleys in South Central Norway in 1890.
 This is the habitat where Swedish naturalist Sven Nilsson discovered the most abundant population of ortolan bunting he had ever encountered in Scandinavia, in 1826.
 There is no reason to believe that the area had undergone major changes during the 75 years before 1890.
 The arrow points to the road to Gol Church, just outside the picture and specifically mentioned by Nilsson as a high density location.

-The same mountain slope in the Vestfjorddal Valley in 2024 where the Chapman brothers disovered the Ortolan Bunting in 1895.
-There is no reason to think that the habitat have been impacted by negative anthropogenic effect as the slope is a risk area for rock and soil avalanches which previously wiped away bridges and roads on several occasions.
+The same mountain slope in the Vestfjord Valley in 2024 where the Chapman brothers disovered the Ortolan Bunting in 1895.
+There is no reason to think that the habitat has been impacted by negative anthropogenic effects as the slope is a risk area for rock and soil avalanches which previously wiped away bridges and roads on several occasions.
 Hence it is impossible to utilize for forestry or agriculture and it is now part of a nature reserve - but it has no recorded observations of Ortolan Bunting the last 130 years.
 (Google Maps)

 The reduction of the ortolan bunting population in Norway has been linked to the biocidal effects from mercury laced seed grain, specifically in conjuction with the "tractorization" of agriculture.
-Higher speed during sowing led to more spill, and the introduction of "the Little Grey Fergie" tractor with a rear-mounted three-point linkage which could lift the seed drill from the ground (even more spill) has been blamed.
+Higher speed with tractor than with horse drawn implements during sowing led to more spill accessible to the bird.
+The introduction of "the Little Grey Fergie" tractor with a rear-mounted three-point linkage which could lift the seed drill from the ground (even more spill) has been blamed.

-The abandonment of the old grass burning of field and brush has also been suggested as a reason why the bunting declined - as it could have been dependent on such a reduction of succession in the habitat to the lowest possible level (fire burns).
+The abandonment of the old burning of grass and brush has also been suggested as a reason why the bunting declined - as it could have been dependent on such a reduction of succession in the habitat to the lowest possible level (fire burns).

-However, the most abundant population Swedish naturalist Sven Nilsson ever recorded during his year-long excursions in Scandinavia (picture above, Ål) in South Central Norway in 1826, fell to zero in 112 years - and from "common" to zero in 40.
+However, the most abundant population Swedish naturalist Sven Nilsson ever recorded during his year-long excursions in Scandinavia (picture above, Ål) in South Central Norway in 1826, fell to zero in 112 years - and from "common" to zero in 40 (figure above).

-This decline is one of the fastest and most dramatic in Scandinavia, and it happened while grass burning was still common, before the tractor was introduced, i.e. the three point linkage had yet to be invented, sowing and harvesting was done either by hand or horse drawn implements, no mercury laced seed grain was in use and no plausible reason can be found to suspect destructive habitat fragmentation on a region wide scale from human activity.
+This decrease is one of the fastest and most dramatic in Scandinavia, and it happened while grass- and brush burning was still common, before the tractor was introduced, i.e. the three point linkage had yet to be invented, sowing and harvesting was done either by hand or horse drawn implements, no mercury laced seed grain was in use and no plausible reason can be found to suspect destructive habitat fragmentation on a region wide scale from human activity.

 The perception of a one-way declining trend in the ortolan bunting population in Europe has emerged from data collection over an insufficient period of time.